GabrielBrasileiro/combot/readme.md

 ## Description

 Combot is a Compose testing library designed to simplify testing and automation of UI components in Jetpack Compose.
-It allows developers to write reliable tests for Composable functions and interactions, similar to how Koin simplifies dependency injection in Android.
+It allows developers to easily write tests for Compose components.

 Implementation is inspired by modern Compose testing patterns and provides a straightforward API to interact with UI elements programmatically.